 As with most branding projects, concentrate on a great website, strong logo and branded merchandize:

 – Web portfolio: A sharp online presence is a must for getting the clients and projects you want.
-The best portfolio websites serve as the foundation for your branding efforts, and are a useful way to introduce yourself to potential clients.
+Portfolio websites serve as the foundation for your branding efforts, and are a useful way to introduce yourself to potential clients.
 Approach making your online design portfolio just as you would any other design project.
 For some inspiration, check out these graphic design magazines to see what other designers are doing online.

 Go for a website design that creates an experience and is also beautiful in its own right, showcasing you at your very best.
 Curating only your best and most representative work (around six to eight projects) is recommended.
 You can also use your portfolio website as an online store, enabling you to sell art online as an additional source of income.